The Golden Wind: Plot summary

 The novel concerns the adventures of Eudoxus of Cyzicus and Hippalus on the first voyages by sea from Egypt to India.
 Following these, it deals with Eudoxus' efforts to circumvent the newly established Egyptian monopoly on trade with India by pioneering a new route around the west coast of Africa, which are ultimately defeated by misadventure and the sheer extent of the continent.

 Reception

 Publishers Weekly calls the book "a tale of high adventure, rich in historical lore and erudite in the telling.
 Of Mr. de Camp's … novels, this may well be the most ambitious and quite possibly the best."
 In contrast, Carol Ann Shine, writing for Library Journal, feels "Mr. de Camp has completely missed the mark in this story," which "moves slowly through stereotyped situations which would tax the imagination of the most gullible reader, and obvious and seemingly inappropriate philosophical discussions further delay the action."
 She rates it "for the faithful L. S. de Camp follower only … however, this title will disappoint even Mr. de Camp's large following."

+The book was also reviewed (in German) by Horst Hermann von Allwörden in Fantasia 57/58, 1990.